 - 1 Promote infill and redevelopment in developed shoreline areas and encourage environmental 2 remediation and restoration of the shoreline, where applicable with the goal of achieving full utilization of 3 designated high intensity shorelines.
 4 c.
 Encourage the transition of uses from non-water-oriented to water-oriented uses.
 5 Water-oriented uses are encouraged; however, new non-water-oriented uses may be allowed if that 6 use has limited access to the shoreline and when included in a master plan or part of a mixed use 7 development.
 8 (Amended: Ord.
 2014-08-10) 9 G. Rural Conservancy - Residential Shoreline Designation.
 10 1.
 Purpose.
 11 The purpose of the "Rural Conservancy - Residential" shoreline designation is to protect shoreline ecological 12 functions, conserve existing natural resources and valuable historic and cultural areas in order to provide for 13 sustained resource use, achieve natural floodplain processes, and provide recreational opportunities.
 Examples of 14 uses that are appropriate in a Rural Conservancy - Residential shoreline designation include low-impact, passive 15 recreation uses, water-oriented commercial development, and low-intensity residential development.
 16 2.
 Designation Criteria.
-17 The following criteria are used to consider a Rural Conservancy - Residential shoreline designation: 18 The shoreline is located outside of incorporated municipalities and designated urban growth areas; a.
-19 The shoreline has moderate to high ecological function with moderate to high opportunity for 20 preservation and low to moderate opportunity for restoration or low to moderate ecological function with 21 moderate to high opportunity for restoration; 22 The shoreline is not highly developed and most development is low-density residential; c.
-23 d.
-The shoreline is planned or platted Rural Center, Rural, or Master Planned Resort; 24 The shoreline has moderate to high potential for public, water-oriented recreation where ecological 25 functions can be maintained or restored; or 26 f.
-The shoreline has high scientific or educational value or unique historic or cultural resources value.
+17 The following criteria are used to consider a Rural Conservancy - Residential shoreline designation: 18 a.
+The shoreline is located outside of incorporated municipalities and designated urban growth areas; 19 The shoreline has moderate to high ecological function with moderate to high opportunity for 20 preservation and low to moderate opportunity for restoration or low to moderate ecological function with 21 moderate to high opportunity for restoration; The shoreline is not highly developed and most development is low-density residential; 22 c.
+23 The shoreline is planned or platted Rural Center, Rural, or Master Planned Resort; 24 The shoreline has moderate to high potential for public, water-oriented recreation where ecological 25 functions can be maintained or restored; or 26 The shoreline has high scientific or educational value or unique historic or cultural resources value.
 27 3.
 Areas Designated.
-28 The Rural Conservancy - Residential shoreline designation applies to areas as shown on a copy of the 29 Shoreline Map in Appendix B the most recently adopted Clark County Comprehensive Growth Management 30 Plan.
+The Rural Conservancy - Residential shoreline designation applies to areas as shown on a copy of the 28 29 Shoreline Map in Appendix B the most recently adopted Clark County Comprehensive Growth Management 30 Plan..
+Management Policies.
 31 4.
-Management Policies.
-32 In addition to the other applicable policies and regulations of this Program the following management 33 policies shall apply: 34 - Residential development shall ensure no net loss of shoreline ecological functions and preserve the existing character of the shoreline consistent with the purpose of this designation.
+32 - In addition to the other applicable policies and regulations of this Program the following management policies shall apply: - a.
+Uses in the Rural Conservancy Residential shoreline designation should be limited to those that sustain the shoreline area's physical and biological resources and do not substantially degrade shoreline ecological functions or the rural or natural character of the shoreline area. - b.
+Residential development shall ensure no net loss of shoreline ecological functions and preserve the existing character of the shoreline consistent with the purpose of this designation.